-Paulie Malignaggi Tells Conor McGregor to Post Full Video from Sparring Session
+Paulie Malignaggi Quitting as Conor McGregor Sparring Partner over Video

+"I wanted to be part of this event, but I didn't want to become the story, and that's what this has turned into.
+I won't release any information about his game plan or what he's working on—I wouldn't do that.
+But this has become a fiasco.
+It's a circus.

+"And I do want that sparring video released.
+The UFC's PI definitely has that video.
+I understand it can't come out now, but Conor, if you have any balls, release what really happened."

-Paulie Malignaggi took issue with photos from his sparring session with Conor McGregor that appear to show the UFC star having the upper hand over the experienced boxer.
+Malignaggi had taken issue with photos from his sparring session with McGregor that appear to show the UFC star having the upper hand over the experienced boxer.

 On Twitter, Malignaggi asked McGregor and UFC to unveil the full footage from the session: